-Equity of the PKO Bank Polski SA Group increased by 9.8% per annum and accounted for 11.1% of total equity and liabilities as at the end of 2014.
-As at 31 December 2014 capital adequacy measures were calculated based on the CRR Regulation, including planned to be implemented national options known to the Group.
+Equity of PKO Bank Polski SA increased by 9.9% per annum and accounted for 11.3% of total equity and liabilities as at the end of 2014.
+As at 31 December 2014 all capital adequacy measures were calculated based on the CRR Regulation, including planned to implement national options known to the Bank.

-The capital adequacy ratio of the PKO Bank Polski SA Group amounted to 13.0% as at the end of 2014, thereby was 0.6 pp. lower than achieved as at the end of 2013.
+The capital adequacy ratio of PKO Bank Polski SA amounted to 13.37% as at the end of 2014, thus shaped up at a level similar to the one reached as at the end of 2013.